TheOddKn1ght/taskpath/README.md

 # Taskpath

-An invite-only task board with a private encrypted vault for each person: collect in **Later**, plan **This Week**, and choose **Today**.
-Built with Bun 1.4.2+, SQLite, and HTML/CSS/TypeScript.
-The client has no package dependencies; the server uses pinned Drizzle ORM 0.45.2 and `web-push` 3.6.7.
-The offline Markdown lexer is vendored Marked 18.0.12 (MIT).
+Taskpath is an invite-only task board with a separate encrypted vault for each account.
+Collect tasks in Later, plan This Week, and choose Today.
+The board displays Today, This Week, Later, then Done.

+It uses Bun 1.4.2+, SQLite and TypeScript.
+The server uses Drizzle and Web Push.
+The client has no package dependencies and includes a vendored Marked lexer for offline Markdown imports.

 ## Start locally